 Before we "started" anything, we had a practice potty just sitting in the bathroom.
 Available.
 No fanfare.
 When they wanted to try it, we let them.
 When they didn't, fine.
 For both kids, the first time they actually went in that potty was when we thought okay, we can do this for real now.
 It wasn't a decision we made — it was a signal they gave us.

 For Cleo, we did the full no-pants-hang-out-all-day thing.
 Chugging liquids.
-Crash course energy.
+Screen time rules out the window.
 For Mouse we were more relaxed about it, mostly because he doesn't get the luxury of 100% of our attention.
 Second kid life.

-But the core was the same for both: timers and stars.
+But the core was the same for both: timers and poops/pees/stars.

 If they didn't go, we'd reset the timer for less time.
 So 15, then 10, then 5 — kind of narrowing in on it.
 But all very low key.
 No pressure.
 No "are you SURE you don't have to go?"
 We kept special potty books in the bathroom so they'd actually want to sit there long enough for something to happen.